rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 Click Apply and Close.
 Select ``pn_dev.elf`` and click OK.
 The download progress pop-up window should appear.

+The resulting ``.elf`` file contains the sample application, the p-net stack, the rt-kernel, lwip and drivers.

 If you need to adjust debugger settings later, right-click the Profinet build project, and select "Debug as > Debug configurations".
 Select the "Profinet... " node.
 You might need to double click "Hardware Debugging" if the child node